nugets241/JavaFX-SudokuApp-2024/README.md

 This is a Sudoku game application developed in Java using JavaFX programmatically for the graphical user interface.
 The application was inspired by a tutorial from Ryan Micheal Kay's YouTube channel, which can be found [here](https://www.youtube.com/watch?v=JFiEYuyTgL8&t=876s).

+## Changelog

+### Latest Update

+- Added keyboard shortcuts for starting a new game and quitting the game, and updated GUI to display these shortcuts.

-## Updates
+### Previous Updates

+- Added a feature to select the difficulty level when clicking the 'New Game' button to start a new game.
+This influences the number of empty cells in the generated puzzle.

 - The `SudokuSolver` class has been updated to fix a logical error in the `puzzleIsSolvable` method.
 The method now correctly checks if a puzzle is solvable and handles backtracking properly.

-- Added a feature to select the difficulty level when clicking the 'New Game' button to start a new game.
-This influences the number of empty cells in the generated puzzle.

 ## Prerequisites